- Cozy Restaurants

 You are here

-Take a look inside Petworth, a a close-knit residential neighborhood with local draws that beckons for you to explore.
+Take a look inside Petworth, a close-knit residential neighborhood with local draws that beckon for you to explore.

-One of Petworth's best-known claims to fame is President Lincoln's Cottage, but while the rest of the neighborhood may not be familiar to visitors yet, residents recognize its unique flair and offerings.
-From neighborhood gatherings to unique pop-up restaurants to independent shops, Petworth has something special for all visitors.
-Here, we’ll help you dig deeper and discover both one-time and all-the-time activities to enjoy in this neighborhood throughout the year.
+One of Petworth's best-known claims to fame is President Lincoln's Cottage, but while the rest of the neighborhood might not be familiar to visitors yet, residents recognize its unique flair and offerings.
+From neighborhood gatherings to unique pop-up restaurants and independent shops, Petworth has something special for all visitors.
+Dig deeper and discover both one-time and all-the-time activities to enjoy in this neighborhood throughout the year.